thephpleague/shunt/README.md

 Do not expect these assumptions to change.

 ## Usage
-In general, you'll use Grunt as follows:
+In general, you'll use Shunt as follows:

-* Create a recipe file (`Gruntfile`).
+* Create a recipe file (`Shuntfile`).
-* Use the `grunt` script to execute your recipe.
+* Use the `shunt` script to execute your recipe.

-From the root folder of your composer-based project, use the grunt script as follows:
+From the root folder of your composer-based project, use the Shunt script as follows:

-	vendor/bin/grunt --some_task
+	vendor/bin/shunt some_task some_host,other_host

-By default, the script will look for a file called `Gruntfile`, which contain hosts information, credential and your tasks.
-Here the structure of `Gruntfile` :
+By default, the script will look for a file called `Shuntfile`, which contain hosts information, credential and your tasks.
+Here the structure of `Shuntfile` :

 	<?php